BlackdotSolutions/VCF/Sql/README.md

 # SQL Adaptor

-This repository contains a generic SQL search adaptor for the Videris Bring Your Own Adaptor system.
+This repository contains a generic SQL search adaptor for the Videris Connector Framework.
 It can be deployed as a set of .NET 6.0 binaries or as a Docker container for execution in a host of your choice.

 Configuration of the adaptor takes place in two places: